The need has never been more urgent for orphaned and vulnerable children.

 to visit orphans and widows in their affliction,

 and to keep oneself unstained from the world.

-- In Russia, technology is keeping our team connected daily to orphanage directors in the midst of quarantine, and classes are being taught via Zoom to children eager to attend.
-Regular phone calls and WhatsApp messages are also keeping our team connected to each young adult in our aging out initiative as they navigate life so that their essential needs may be met.
-Grocery bags are being delivered to homes, and one young adult even received much-needed furniture for her apartment.
-Essentials are also being delivered to orphanages.
+- In Russia, technology continues to keep our team connected daily to orphanage directors in the midst of COVID-based restrictions, and classes are being taught via Zoom to children eager to attend.
+In-person meetings, phone calls and WhatsApp messages are also keeping our team connected to each young adult in our aging out initiative as they navigate life so that their essential needs may be met.
 Families in the municipality program are receiving ongoing mentorship and guidance to navigate job loss, support services, and legal services.